 - The New England Freedom Association, 1845

 Welcome to Boston: An Underground Railroad Hub, a digital exploration of Boston's long history as a center of Underground Railroad activity.
 Through an evolving array of interactive maps, videos, articles, and other features, we invite you to learn about the freedom seekers who escaped to Boston and the people here who assisted them.
-Discover incredible stories of how Bostonians organized to shelter and protect those that came looking for their freedom.
+Discover incredible stories of how Bostonians organized to shelter and protect those who came looking for their freedom.
 Hear about amazing individuals and associations who not only protested the fugitive slave laws of the country, but also militantly responded to fugitive slave arrests in the city.

 Boston's Underground Railroad